What is a cover letter?

 Your cover letter should complement your CV by highlighting the most relevant aspects relating to the position.
 We suggest making a draft, then when you are satisfied that it reads well ask a friend to review it.

-- You must send to a person; never just 'Dear Sir or Madam'
+- Address it to a person; never just 'Dear Sir or Madam'

 - Always quote the job title, the reference number and your name

-Be clear, focused on the point of the cover letter or email. list skills and experience with examples of why you are the right person for the company.
+Be clear, focused on the point of the cover letter or email.
+List your skills and experience with examples of why you are the right person for the company.

 - You’ve tailored it to every specific application